home films tv biog best scene shop news discussion download interviews more all the sites русский

 My original review, based on the poor video, was "Despite the opera including nuns, priests and crucifixes this is a conventional staging of the opera, but no less good.
 Similar to his restrained work on Judith Paris´ play of Weill and Lenya.
 Opening with Faust in his study, a coffin is delivered and a girl removed and placed on a table.
 She is revived, another Metropolis/ Bride of Frankenstein image (Aria, Dante's Inferno).
 Mephistofeles later appears in a flash of smoke.
 Faust is in one scene in front of a large fence, with nuns clawing his body through the fence, again a reference to Glenda Jackson in The Music Lovers (also reused in Valentino).
 This is the only scene that is typical Ken Russell.
 But intriguingly the video includes the statement "The Walpurgis Night scene is omitted from this performance".
 Too many nuns?"

 Watching the DVD changes everything.
-The DVD shows Ken's visual imagery, Mephistofeles spearing the status of Jesus which then bleeds, the guillotine overshadowing the stage.
+The DVD, with the missing scene restored, shows Ken's visual imagery, Mephistofeles spearing the status of Jesus which then bleeds, the guillotine overshadowing the stage.

 1989 Mefistofoles (Boite)